uschpc/USC-BackendAI-Testing-Docs/Request-Allocation.md

 - Expected workload, such as Jupyter notebooks, GPU training, batch jobs, model serving, or class exercises
 - Expected CPU, GPU, memory, runtime, and concurrent session needs

-If **Topanga Premium Service (Cloud)** is not available in the resource menu, submit a CARC support ticket under the **Account** category and ask for Topanga cloud allocation access for the project.
-Include the project ID, PI, users who need access, requested allocation size, and reason for the request.
+If **Topanga Premium Service (Cloud)** is not available in the resource menu, submit a CARC support ticket.

 ## 3. After Approval